wifiknight45/psychic-tribble/README.md

 Crystal Andrews
 andrews.crystal@gmail.com

+⚠️ Proprietary Software Notice ⚠️
+This codebase is proprietary and confidential.
+Unauthorized use, copying, modification, or distribution is prohibited.
+For access or licensing inquiries, contact the development team.
 For questions, bug reports, or feature requests, please reach out to the development team at wifiknight45@proton.me

 Psychic-Tribble - Seamless event planning for the modern world